 1303.9 Steel pipe.
 Joints between steel pipe or fittings shall be threaded or welded joints complying with Section 1303.3 or mechanical joints complying with Section 1303.9.1.

 1303.9.1 Mechanical joints.
 Joints shall be made with an approved elastomeric seal.
 Mechanical joints shall be installed in accordance with the manufacturer's instructions.
 Mechanical joints shall be installed outside, underground, unless otherwise approved.

 1303.10 Steel tubing.
 Joints between steel tubing or fittings shall be mechanical or welded joints complying with Section 1303.3.

 1303.11 Piping protection.
 Proper allowance shall be made for expansion, contraction, jarring and vibration.
 Piping other than tubing, connected to underground tanks, except straight fill lines and test wells, shall be provided with flexible connectors, or otherwise arranged to permit the tanks to settle without impairing the tightness of the piping connections.

 1304.1 General.
 Pipe supports shall be in accordance with Section 305.

 FUEL OIL SYSTEM INSTALLATION

 1305.2 Protection of pipe, equipment and appliances.
-All fuel oil pipe, equipment and appliances shall be protected from physical damage.
+Fuel oil pipe, equipment and appliances shall be protected from physical damage.

 1305.2.1 Flood hazard.
-All fuel oil pipe, equipment and appliances located in flood hazard areas shall be located above the design flood elevation or shall be capable of resisting hydrostatic and hydrodynamic loads and stresses, including the effects of buoyancy, during the occurrence of flooding to the design flood elevation.
+Fuel oil pipe, equipment and appliances located in flood hazard areas shall be located above the elevation required by Section 1612 of the building code for utilities and attendant equipment or shall be capable of resisting hydrostatic and hydrodynamic loads and stresses, including the effects of buoyancy, during the occurrence of flooding up to such elevation.